-- (A) In the current RM, RH, and ME zoning districts, the restaurant shall contain no more than 2,500 gross square feet of floor area.
-Such smaller establishments typically include but are not limited to cafes, coffee shops, delis, and small restaurants. - (B) In the RM and RH zoning districts, structures containing this use shall be similar in appearance to the surrounding buildings with respect to architectural style, roof pitch, color and materials.
+- (A) In the RM and RH zoning districts, the restaurant shall contain no more than 2,500 gross square feet of floor area.
+Such smaller establishments typically include but are not limited to cafes, coffee shops, delis, and small restaurants.
+In the ME zoning district, the restaurant shall contain no more than 5,000 gross square feet of floor area. - (B) In the RM and RH zoning districts, structures containing this use shall be similar in appearance to the surrounding buildings with respect to architectural style, roof pitch, color and materials.